-Listed below are specific actions that the Town plans to take during the 2020-2021 program year to develop institutional structure:
+Listed below are specific actions that the Town plans to take in FY 19-20 to develop institutional structure:

 - The Consortia will continue to foster and maintain relationships with other agencies to establish an institutional structure that maximizes its resources.
-The Town's institutional structure will consist of public agencies, for-profit agencies, and non-profit organizations. - To address housing needs, the Consortia will continue to partner with the Town to form a Consortium to receive HOME funds. - The Consortia will continue to work with the County of San Bernardino to provide affordable housing opportunities to extremely-low and low-income renters in Victorville. - The Consortia will continue to work with the San Bernardino Office of Homeless Services, as well as Christ the Solid Rock Missionary Baptist Church, Family Assistance Program, High Desert Homeless Services, Inc. and Cedar House Life Change Center to address homeless issues. - The Consortia will also work with the agencies and internal departments listed in AP-38 to bridge any identify gaps in the service delivery system.
+The Town's institutional structure will consist of public agencies, for-profit agencies, and non-profit organizations. - To address housing needs, The Consortia will continue to partner with the Town to form a Consortium to receive HOME funds. - The Consortia will continue to work with the County of San Bernardino to provide affordable housing opportunities to extremely-low and low-income renter in Victorville. - The Consortia will continue to work with the San Bernardino Office of Homeless Services, as well as Family Assistance Program, High Desert Homeless Services, Inc. and Cedar House Life Change Center to address homeless issues. - The Consortia will also work with the agencies and internal departments listed in AP-38 to bridge any identify gaps in the service delivery system.
 The Town receives quarterly reports from the agencies and internal departments the Town funds about the ongoing services they provide. - The Consortia anticipates holding public meetings to solicit input regarding needs of the community.